 How Caregivers Can Advocate for Seniors Living With Obesity

-All seniors deserve respect, but many people with obesity report they’ve been discriminated against due to their weight.
+All seniors deserve respect, but people with obesity may be discriminated against every day due to their weight.
 Sadly, this discrimination even occurs in health care settings, leading to subpar care and poor outcomes for many patients.
 Follow the tips below to advocate on behalf of your older loved one.

 - Recognize obesity as a disease: When you talk to or about your loved one, use person-first language.
 They’re not an obese person; they’re a person with obesity.
 It’s important to recognize obesity as a disease rather than a lack of willpower.
 Make sure that personal care aides, neighbors and anyone else who has contact with your loved one is aware of the distinction.

 - Fight against weight bias: If you attend medical appointments with your loved one, pay attention for signs of weight bias.
 A health care professional with weight bias may ignore complaints about pain and other symptoms, claiming that they’re the result of laziness or overindulgence instead of listening carefully and ordering appropriate tests.
 Listen for words like “lazy” and “noncompliant,” as they may indicate that a provider isn’t taking your loved one seriously due to their obesity.

 - Switch providers: Don’t be afraid to find a new doctor, dietitian, nurse practitioner or other health care professional if someone displays weight bias toward your loved one.
 If the discrimination is severe, consider filing a report with the provider’s licensing body.